fairmutex/Movie-App/README.md

 I did start working on it [here](https://stackblitz.com/edit/angular-ubwakn) to extend my own [tabular Library](https://github.com/fairmutex/FTable)  but I haven't connected the table service to NgRx powered by a backend as I figured this needs some ideas to mature first and ..... time.

 ## Testing

+47 specs, a mix of Unit/Shallow Integration/Deep Integration tests

-Testing MovieService with mocking Httpclient module and check checks although I still don't see this replacing real integration testing with a real API like in movie.service.old.spec.ts
+Testing MovieService with mocking Httpclient module and checks, although I still don't see this replacing real integration testing with a real API like in movie.service.old.spec.ts but somehow it fails at times when it should pass something async is missing.

 Dumb Components both shallow and deep for the first two.
 MovieDetailComponent, MovieListComponent and StarComponent

 Movie State
-Actions, Reducers and Selectors.
+Actions, Reducers, Selectors and Effects.

-Testing Effects is still in progress
+Effects still missing testing of errors

 Testing Shell components in the pipeline

 E2E is still in the pipeline.

 How much testing is too few/much testing?

 ## Lessons Learned

 Exposure to NgRx and already feel that this would minimize service clutter and to keep in mind how to design dumb/smart Components comensurate with OnPush change Detection strategy for better performance.

+Testing Unit/Shallow Integration and Deep Integration using Jasmine/Jasmine Marbles and Karma

 ## Could Haves